NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

 	    ...

-The type specification (`:dict` above) makes sure that the user input is of that type before it is seen by the function (which avoids a bunch of repetitive error checking).
+The type specification (`dict` above) makes sure that the user input is of that type before it is seen by the function (which avoids a bunch of repetitive error checking).
 A positivity dataset requires a theory ID in order to be meaningfully processed (i.e. to find the